Eng-Ahmed-Farouk-ACB/ACB/README.md

 - Founder & CEO of Adapt Community
 - Contractor @ Hack club under the Management of Christina (the co founder)
 - Helping out at #welcom-to-hack-club

+And also Made By Ziad Elhusiny

+The GOAT of Programming